 Common causes of subacute cough (lasting three to eight weeks)

 - Airways that are slow to settle down after an infection.
-In this case the germ has gone, but your airways are still swollen and irritable, causing you to keep coughing.
+In this case the germ has gone but the airways are still swollen and irritable, causing an ongoing cough.
 This is called airway hyper-responsiveness.

 - Whooping cough.

 - Other infections which may cause a longer-lasting cough, such as tuberculosis (TB).

 Common causes of chronic cough (lasting more than eight weeks)